TheresaLui/SelfHelpContent_v2/articles/problemscopingques.synapsepathway/synapsepathway-sq-generatingreports.md

             "required": true,
             "controlType": "multilinetextbox",
             "displayLabel": "Description",
-            "watermarkText": "Provide additional information about your issue (include steps to reproduce, if applicable)", "infoBalloonText": "",
+            "watermarkText": "Provide additional information about your issue (include error message and steps to reproduce, if applicable)", "infoBalloonText": "",
             "useAsAdditionalDetails": true
         }